 External support services play an important part in helping the school identify, assess and make provision for pupils with Special Educational Needs.
-The school receives regular visits from our SEND Consultant for Literacy, Pupil and Schools Support teacher (currently supporting children in Mathematics) and the Communication and Autism Team.
-We also seek advice from the Sensory and Physical Support Team, which helps us to support our pupils with physical difficulties, and Speech and Language Therapy.
+The school receives regular visits from our SEND Consultant for Literacy, Pupil and School Support and the Communication and Autism Team.
+We also consult with the following agencies to help identify and support pupils with SEND: